tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/审核标准/签名审核标准_intl_en.md

 ## Third-Party Rights

-- If user A creates a signature for self-use, and the signature's owner is user A, then no third-party rights will be involved.
+- If user A creates a signature for verified entities, and the signature's owner is user A, then no third-party rights will be involved.
 - If user A creates a signature for company B, and the signature's owner is company B, then third-party rights will be involved.
-In this case, please select **For others** as the signature purpose, and company B needs to give user A an authorization letter, on which company B is the delegator, user A is the delegatee, and company B's official stamp must be affixed.
+In this case, please select **For unverified entities** as the signature purpose, and company B needs to give user A an authorization letter, on which company B is the delegator, user A is the delegatee, and company B's official stamp must be affixed.

 >?Currently, only enterprises and public institutions are allowed to authorize others to apply for a signature for them.